CitizensFoundation/your-priorities-app/webApps/client/docs/src/admin/yp-admin-config-domain.md

 # YpAdminConfigDomain

-The `YpAdminConfigDomain` class extends `YpAdminConfigBase` and is responsible for rendering and managing the configuration of a domain within an admin panel.
-It allows administrators to set various domain-related settings such as default locale, theme, media uploads, and API keys for social authentication.
+YpAdminConfigDomain is a custom element that extends YpAdminConfigBase, providing administrative configuration functionalities for a domain within a web application.
+It allows administrators to manage domain settings such as logo images, default locale, theme, community creation permissions, and API keys for third-party authentication services.

 ## Properties